top of page

 What is KANSHITSU

-Urushi is obtained from scratching the Urushi Tree, but only a few drops can be collected at one time.
+Urushi is collected by wounding the Urushi Tree, but only a few drops can be gathered at a time.

 *Some of the images on this page have been approved by Reijunkan (NPO).